douglasatait/TGP-Exoplanets/README.md

 The best fit light curve is determined and the model returns best fit parameters, used to determine the properties of WASP-2b

+Batman_parameters.py
+Created by LS and EN
+This script plots example curves for various batman parameters.

 dustextinction.py
-This file was created by GR and VT for the purpose of
+This file was created by GR and VT for the purpose of spectral fitting.
+The spectral fitting code uses the Gordon, Cartledge, Clayton 2009 model for dust extinction in combination with the true colours of stars of different spectral types.
+The code compares these combinations to the colour values calculated in this study of WASP-2 in order to predict its spectral type and measure the extent of dust extinction on the colour measurements.

 dustextinction.ipynb